 Business intelligence (BI) is a method of using technology to analyze data and deliver useful insights that may be used to improve decision-making in a variety of business contexts, including but not limited to those of top-level executives, middle managers, and front-line workers.
 Moreover, today’s corporate executives can pick and choose from a wide variety of Business Intelligence solutions.

-Today, we’ll discuss Microsoft’s Power BI analytics tool and present you with a Power BI Tutorial for beginners in a step-by-step manner to aid in an efficient decision-making process.
+Today, we’ll discuss Microsoft’s Power BI analytics tool and present you with a Power BI Tutorial for beginners along with Power BI reports in a step-by-step manner to aid in an efficient decision-making process.

 What is Power BI?